lindaprotocol/wallet-cli/README.md

 > Define the format of the bytecode, which determines the way to parse byteCode from parameters

 fee_limit
-> Transaction allows for the most consumed TRX
+> Transaction allows for the most consumed LIND

 consume_user_resource_percent
 > Percentage of user resource consumed, in the range [0, 100]